visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 	<img width="900" src="../img/screenshot-polygon.png">
 </p>

 The `PolygonLayer` renders general flat or extruded polygons specified by a "closed" sequence of coordinates, like how polygon features are specified in the GeoJson specifications.
-Polygons can be rendered as filled or outline in 2D flat and filled or wireframe in extruded.
+Polygons can be rendered as filled or outline in non-extruded (2D) modet and filled or wireframe in extruded (3D) mode.
 This layer supports rendering convex, concave and polygon with holes.

 ### [`IconLayer`](https://uber.github.io/deck.gl/#/documentation/layer-catalog/icon-layer)